 Can you share any particularly great foods or recipes for boosting hair and/or skin health?

 A balanced diet rich in fiber, antioxidants from fruits and veggies, and vitamin C should be the foundation of a skin/hair promoting diet, in my opinion.
 Lots of people hone in on things like collagen when they haven't even worked on the basics.
 There is a connection between our gut health and our hormones, which then in turn affect our skin and hair health.

 A key to good gut health is avoiding environmental toxins and nourishing the gut microbiome with lots of fiber and antioxidants.
 So this is why I love a polyphenol and fiber-rich diet.
 Vitamin E, healthy fats like omega3s, magnesium, iron, zinc, and beta carotene are also important - so I like to incorporate plenty of nuts, seeds, and avocados in addition to fruits and veggies.
 Adequate protein is important, but of course, without good gut health, you may be eating plenty of protein but not absorbing it - so working on gut health is a key step.

-We're celebrating Earth Day all month long!
-What are some of your favorite eco-friendly products/tips?
+Earth Month is just around the corner - what are some of your favorite eco-friendly products/tips?

 I love my Earth Junky organic cotton grocery bags - these replace the need for single-use plastic bags I would otherwise be using for produce when I go grocery shopping.
 I always have a foldable reusable bag with me in my handbag.
 Also, switching to stainless steel water bottles and carrying one with me/refilling it instead of buying water in plastic bottles.
 I also like to make my own nut milk at home (so easy, better for you, and no packaging), and try to avoid plastic when I can (I know it's not always possible).